IR Saunas operate with the same efficiency in your home as in a medical or clinical setting

-Rocky Mountain Saunas operate with the same efficiency in your home as in a medical or clinical setting.
 A Rocky Mountain Sauna is a quality instrument of professional and home health therapy.
-You may put yourself at risk if you do not fully understand how to use the infrared sauna or are unaware of proper health safety guidelines.
+However, you may put yourself at risk if you do not fully understand how to use the infrared sauna, or are unaware of proper health safety guidelines.

 With a little common sense and by following a few precautionary guidelines, Infrared Sauna Therapy is a safe and pleasurable way to maintain and improve your overall health and wellbeing.

-DO NOT attempt to self-treat any disease with an Infrared Sauna without direct supervision of a certified physician.
-If you have a disease, be certain to consult with your primary-care physician before using an Infrared Sauna.
+DO NOT attempt to self-treat any disease with an IR Sauna without direct supervision of a certified physician.
+If you have a disease, be certain to consult with your primary-care physician before use.
 The material presented is offered for reference purposes only.
-Infrared Saunas creating a cure for or treating any disease is not implied and should not be inferred as such.
+Creating a cure for or treating any disease is not implied and should not be inferred as such.

-The light energy spectrum emitted by a far infrared sauna offers an astounding range of therapeutic benefits for a responsible health maintenance program.
+The light energy spectrum emitted by a far infrared saunas offers an astounding range of therapeutic benefits for a responsible health maintenance program.
 Actually, there are only a few absolute contraindications for safe infrared sauna use.
-Infrared Saunas are safe and beneficial for the vast majority of people, worldwide.
-The following caveats list some of the precautions and recommendations for a prudent and productive Infrared Sauna experience.
+A safe and beneficial therapy for the vast majority of people, worldwide, the following list of the precautions and recommendations are prudent for your productive Infrared Sauna (IR Sauna) experience.

 It is considered inadvisable to raise the core temperature too high in someone with adrenal suppression and systemic lupus or multiple sclerosis, by some authorities.

-Individuals with total Heat Insensitivity or who lack the ability to perspire or sweat or to emit body heat should probably refrain from infrared sauna use.
-As always, Check with your Doctor first.
+Individuals with total Heat Insensitivity or who lack the ability to perspire or sweat or to emit body heat should probably refrain from IR sauna use.
+As always, check with your doctor first.

 Two special benefits make contact lenses ideal for the infrared sauna: they do not ‘steam up’ in humid conditions or as a result of temperature fluctuations.
 They always remain at body temperature.

-Any mention of contact lens contraindication that I researched for infrared saunas gave no specific reason why contact lenses could not be worn.
-I have told my clients for many years that contact lenses are safe to wear in the infrared sauna and have never received any negative feedback in 4 ½ years.
+Any mention of contact lens contraindication that I researched gave no specific reason why contact lenses could not be worn.
+I have told my clients for many years that contact lenses are safe to wear in your sauna and have never received any negative feedback.

-Bottom Line: As always, when any health condition is in question, I ask that you check with your eye doctor and/or the manufacturer of the product!
+Bottom Line: As always, when any health condition is in question, I ask that you check with your eye doctor and/or the manufacturer of the lenses!

 PREGNANT OR LACTATING WOMEN